Caveat emptor (buyer beware). Read the fine print. Hidden fees.

-Franchise operators work with customers to make sure that the bins are dropped off in a safe and convenient place (we also ensure there will be no damage to your driveway).
+Dumpster Consultants work with customers to make sure that the bins are dropped off in a safe and convenient place (we also ensure there will be no damage to your driveway).
 Sometimes a customer will decide that they want a bin moved — not taken away.
 That’s a hook fee.
 In most cases, this fee will be approximately $50.

 Fee #5: Sorting Fees

 Often, materials placed in a bin must be sorted before they can be properly disposed of.
 If this is the case customers should be notified up front when getting a quote on dumpster rental costs.

 Fee #6: Charges For Banned Materials